VFIntel Insights

 The Tenant Who Never Existed

-AI-generated synthetic identities now pass standard tenant screening.
-93% of large operators report experiencing fraud.
-The pipeline generating it is more sophisticated than the infrastructure built to catch it.
+AI-generated synthetic identities now pass standard tenant screening, and 93% of large operators report fraud.
+The pipeline generating it outpaces the infrastructure built to catch it.

 Read the piece